 By reevaluating the perspective of human development Erickson challenged Freud’s psychosexual stages.
 Rooted into psychoanalytic theory, Erickson proposed eight stages that have two outcomes, favorable versus unfavorable.
 Freud initially proposed that mental illness rooted from failed advancements in one of five stages.
 The oral phase in which the libido develops while a baby suckles.
 All pleasure that is achieved is done so through the mouth.

 The anal phase is where the ego begins to develop.
 In this phase potty training will influence conflict from within the human psyche.
 If the child is trained in a harsh regimented fashion the child is likely to develop obsessive-compulsive disorders and have a tendency towards tidiness.
-Conversely if the training is liberal in nature then the child may be disorganized and messy.
-The phallic stage is concentrated on pleasure being obtained by exploration of the genitals.
+Conversely, if the training is liberal in nature then the child may be disorganized and messy.
+The phallic stage is concentrated on pleasure being obtained by an exploration of the genitals.
 Freud believed that this when the Oedipus and Elektra complex formed.
 During this stage the boy develops castration anxiety from the fear of losing his sense of pleasure.
 During this stage the girl develops penis envy.
 Not having a penis creates tension between mother and daughter and the daughter represses her feelings (Newman, B. M. & Newman, P. R., 1999).

 Erickson based psychosocial development upon Freud’s psychoanalytic stages.
 Unlike Freud’s five stages, Erickson’s theory of psychosocial development contains eight stages that have two outcomes of either strengthening the ego or punctured ego.
 Freud believed that once genital maturity occurred, a barren desert of ego directed years were to follow (Corsini & Wedding, 2014).
 From years 1936 to 1984, Erickson continued to observe human development and establish developmental psychology as being more than another term for child psychology.